The Causes & Cures of Yellow Leaves on Tomato Plants

 - Calcium Deficiency: The growing tips of the plant may turn yellow and die within a few days.
 This is known as blossom end rot.
 Adding any compound containing calcium will work wonders.

 - Lack of Magnesium: This will result in stunted growth and the outer edges of the leaves may become pale and yellow.
+Here the leaves seem to have a golden border.
+Another way this deficiency is exhibited is via small yellow spots that emerge on the green portions of the leaves (around the veins), these sections grow and merge leaving green veins with the rest of the leaf yellow.
+Eventually, the entire leaf would go yellow and wilt.
 Epsom salts are a good source of magnesium.

 - Sulphur Deficiency: Do the new leaves look yellow but the older foliage remains fresh and green?
 Does the plant suffers from stunted growth?
 Add sulphur.